marcusho21/marcusho21/README.md

 - I am a web tech nerd based in Toronto, Canada
 - I'm passionate about building web stuffs
 - I have experiences building web APPs
-- My favorite tech that I've used is Firebase
+- My favorite tech that I've used is RxJS (Yes, that's right)
-- My latest obsession is Micro Frontend
+- My latest obsession is Design System and Web Components

 ## What am I good at?